On the road with Sophia.

 Macun-Seenplatte

 Here too, at just under 3000 metres, the approach of winter can already be felt: on the north side of the ridge, the last precipitation has also left a thin white blanket of fresh snow.
 I enjoy the view for a while and then take the narrow ridge path to Fuorcletta da Barcil.
 The path down to the plateau is snow-covered and therefore very slippery.
 I descend carefully and slowly until I feel solid ground under my feet again.
-At the Lai d'Immez it is high time for a lunch break.
+At Lai d'Immez, it's high time for a lunch break - as the high plateau is part of the Swiss National Park, you are not allowed to leave the designated rest area.
 Strengthened, I now have to decide whether I should hike directly across the high plateau or make a loop to the Lai da la Mezza Glüna and the Lai dal Dragun.
 Because today is one of those golden autumn days that invite you to enjoy them to the fullest with their warming sun and good visibility, I finally decide on the second option.
 The landscape reflects breathtakingly beautifully in the mirror-smooth lakes, there is absolute silence: now, at the latest, all thoughts come to rest.

 Macun-Seen

-After I have had a good look at all the lakes, I start my descent towards Lavin.
+After I've had a good look at all the lakes - swimming is strictly forbidden - I set off on the descent towards Lavin.
 On the western slope I soak up the last rays of sunshine of the day before descending into the shady Val Zeznina and the alp of the same name.
 The open plain now gives way again to the increasingly dense coniferous forest, it gets cooler.
 Surprisingly quickly, the 1600-metre descent is behind us and the Mediterranean-looking town of Lavin appears at the bottom of the valley.
 After more than 20 kilometres and almost 8 hours of hiking, I reach the end of this uniquely beautiful tour and can recommend every step of it.
 I can say with a clear conscience that I have enjoyed this autumn day to the fullest - now the winter can come.

 Tip: At Lai d'Immez there is a designated rest area that is good for a midday break.